MicrosoftDocs/azure-docs/articles/azure-functions/durable/quickstart-ts-vscode.md

 1. To test your function, set a breakpoint in the `Hello` activity function code (*Hello/index.ts*).
 Press F5 or select `Debug: Start Debugging` from the command palette to start the function app project.
 Output from Core Tools is displayed in the **Terminal** panel.
 ::: zone-end
 ::: zone pivot="node-model-v4"
-1. To test your function, set a breakpoint in the `durableHello1` activity function code (*src/functions/durableHello1.ts*).
+1. To test your function, set a breakpoint in the `hello` activity function code (*src/functions/hello.ts*).
 Press F5 or select `Debug: Start Debugging` from the command palette to start the function app project.
 Output from Core Tools is displayed in the **Terminal** panel.
 ::: zone-end

  > [!NOTE]